How to Grow Rosemary from Seed

 Growing Rosemary in Pots

-How to Care for Lavender Plants in Pots
+How to Care for Rosemary Plants in Pots

 - Naturally thrives in pots